austinh/IntegerConverter/README.md

 Even numbers were 64, 80, 4.
 Their common factors are 1, 2, 4.
 This sums to create 7.

-You can also uses ->getValues() to retrieve the values of "even_sum" and "odd_strings" as an array.
+You can also use ->getValues() to retrieve the values of "even_sum" and "odd_strings" as an array.